inductiva/inductiva/docs-sources/fds/quick-start.md

 **or**
 - **Download automatically** using the link provided [here](https://storage.googleapis.com/inductiva-api-demo-files/fds-tutorials/Fires.zip).

-Once the files are in place, you’ll be ready to submit your simulation to the Cloud.
+Once downloaded, you’ll be ready to submit your simulation to the Cloud.

 ## Running a FDS Simulation
 Here is the code required to run a FDS simulation using the Inductiva API: